sparky8512/starlink-grpc-tools/README.md

 ### Required Python modules (for non-Docker usage)

+The scripts require a number of Python modules to be present in your local Python environment.
+It is recommended to [create and use a virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-and-use-virtual-environments) (venv) for this purpose, but usually not required.
+However, some OS distribution's Python installations may require the use of venv when running at `root`/`Administrator` user.
+If you don't want to deal with that, either install as a different user, or add the `--user` option after the word `install` in the following command, but be aware that will only make it available to that user.

-The easiest way to get the Python modules used by the scripts is to do the following, which will install latest versions of a superset of the required modules:
+The easiest way to get the required modules is to run the following command, which will install latest versions of a superset of the required modules:
 ```shell script
 pip install --upgrade -r requirements.txt
 ```